hoppersroppers/fundamentals/Hardware/5-MachineCodeandAssemblyCode.md

-# Machine Code and Assembly
+# Machine Code and Assembly Code

-## <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/_YP1EBDFWjU?wmode=opaque" width="640"></iframe>In order to be executed on a CPU, code must be written in a way that is understood by the CPU.
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/_YP1EBDFWjU?wmode=opaque" width="640"></iframe>

+## In order to be executed on a CPU, code must be written in a way that is understood by the CPU.
 This is called 'Machine Code' and consists of 1s and 0s.
 As a note, there are various families of CPU "architectures" which require different machine codes to operate properly.
 Don't worry about this now.

 <a href="https://wikipedia.org/" rel="noopener" target="_blank"><img
 src="https://files.cdn.thinkific.com/file_uploads/429463/images/966/d65/0dd/1629595071719.jpg"